er-nihit/agentic_ai_demo/readme.md

 It typically refers to a lightweight library or service that focuses on storing vectors (embeddings) and performing similarity search.
 It may not include many traditional database features like transactions, rich query languages, or role-based access control.
 It is ideal for prototyping, smaller-scale applications.
 Examples: FAISS (where you store vectors and can query them by similarity, but you handle persistence and scaling separately).

-  Use Cases:
+**Use Cases:**
-  Semantic Search
+  \- Semantic Search
-  RAG
+  \- RAG
-  Recommendation Systems
+  \- Recommendation Systems
-  Image/Multimedia Search
+  \- Image/Multimedia Search

 **Key Features:**
-1. Storage - Ensures that vectors and their associated metadata are retained, whether memory for quick lookups or on-disk for durability and large-scale use.
+  \- Storage - Ensures that vectors and their associated metadata are retained, whether memory for quick lookups or on-disk for durability and large-scale use.
-2. Similarity Search - Helps retrieve the vectors most similar to a query vector.
+  \- Similarity Search - Helps retrieve the vectors most similar to a query vector.
-3. Indexing - Provide a data structure or method that enables fast similarity searches on high-dimensional vectors (e.g., approximate nearest neighbor lookups).
+  \- Indexing - Provide a data structure or method that enables fast similarity searches on high-dimensional vectors (e.g., approximate nearest neighbor lookups).
-4. CRUD Operations - Manage the lifecycle of data-adding new vectors, reading them, updating existing entries, removing outdated vectors.
+  \- CRUD Operations - Manage the lifecycle of data-adding new vectors, reading them, updating existing entries, removing outdated vectors.

 **Vector Database** is Vector Store combined with features of RDBMS, which includes, but not limited to, Distributed systems, Backup and restore, ACID Transactions, Concurrency control, Authentication features and additional security.
 It is mostly required in production envirnments where we are dealing with large datasets and signicant scalaing is needed. ***All Vector database Databases are vector store, but not vice-versa.***